prabjitv/employee-directory/README.md

 ---

 ## Future Improvements:
-* Fully format the front end of the application
+* Upgrade UI/UX of Application
-* Save expenses to local storage
+* Add CRUD routing
-* Implement the use of Hooks and Context to practice those new skills.
+* Implement greater use of React Compontents, Hooks, and Context as needed. to

 ---